 On Stage, 1972–74, Lake’s first photographic performance series, reacted against the way women were represented in the mass media.
 By photographing herself as she played different roles and in various costumes and cosmetic applications (including whiteface), she used her own body to explore issues of beauty, identity, perception, and advertising.
 Lake went on to further investigate the concepts of identity and appearance in multiple portraits arranged in a grid pattern in A One Hour (Zero) Conversation with Allan B. and Miss Chatelaine, both from 1973.
 In the former, Lake once again appears in whiteface, the title alluding to a conversation Lake is having, presumably with Allan Bealy, outside the photographic frame.
 In the thirty images, presented in grid formation, that constitute the work, Lake smokes a cigarette, grimaces, and appears to pause to listen to her interlocutor.
 With a black marker, Lake has circled her head on seven of the images, mimicking a photo editor’s markup on contact sheets, and suggesting a self-consciousness with regard to the dissemination of her image in the media.

 A few months later, Lake started her Transformations series, 1973–75.
 She opened the body of work with a self-portrait and gradually, by replacing one facial feature after another, morphed her image into that of another person, such as Wayne State University colleague Gary William Smith or the Quebec dancer and artist Françoise Sullivan (b.1923).
 Lake identified Adrian Piper (b.1948) as a pivotal inspiration at this time: “She was a strong influence beginning with her Mythic Being performance series.
 She was addressing identity ramifications of social change in the late sixties.
 About that time, I was questioning the representation of women resulting from that social change.”
 In The Mythic Being, 1973–75, Piper performs for the camera as a somewhat androgynous, racially ambiguous man.
 Piper’s alter ego first appeared as advertisements in the Village Voice, and over time she began to manipulate the surface of the photographs with word balloons containing text from her journals between 1961 and 1972.
-She intended to foreground the experience of racialization and identity construction through the play of the performative and the autobiographical.
 Certain textual information and juxtapositions included in works in the series open up the possibility of reading the series as a commentary on racialization and identity construction; I/You (Her), 1974, for instance, juxtaposes Piper’s face alongside the face of a white woman, while the accompanying speech bubble offers the text, “You punish me for how I look, when that is irrelevant and out of my control.”
 The Mythic Being Cruising White Women, 1975, though not describing the racial identity of The Mythic Being, nevertheless enters concerns over race and racialization into a reading of the work via its titling.

 Although Lake’s art from these years can easily be interpreted as feminist, she did not conceive of it that way: “My politics originated in human rights issues, civil rights, the FLQ in Quebec, and race issues in the States.”
 This description is important: although the feminist movement was emerging in the early 1970s as a distinct rights movement with its own specific political and visual strategies, Lake was more invested in the local struggles that surrounded her and their links to global liberation movements.
 In particular, she was influenced by the dominant political struggle for sovereignty and the alignment of various political groups—most notoriously the militant Front de Libération du Québec, which, despite its violent strategies, was supported both by left-leaning students, academics, and artists in the years leading up to the October Crisis in 1970 in Montreal and, more broadly, by many others throughout Quebec.